-How many calories have they burned in this time?
+How many calories are burned playing football?

 - Ainsworth BE, Haskell WL, Herrmann SD, Meckes N, Bassett Jr DR, Tudor-Locke C, Greer JL, Vezina J, Whitt-Glover MC, Leon AS.
 The Compendium of Physical Activities Tracking Guide.
 Healthy Lifestyles Research Center, College of Nursing & Health Innovation, Arizona State University.
 Retrieved May 11, 2015, from the World Wide Web.

 - Arizona State University Healthy Lifestyles Research Center – Compendium of Physical Activities – Sports – Provides MET values for sporting activities, including football.

 - Learn about “MET” and the compendium of physical activities from Arizona State University, University or South Carolina, and Wikipedia.
 There is a summary of general physical activities defined by intensity from the CDC and the Harvard School of Public Health.

 - Recommendations on physical activity for health from the Harvard School of Public Health and the WHO.